defog-ai/ui-components/README.md

 ## Why do we do the linking business?

-If we let this repo use its own `react` and `react-dom` and not the one in the main project, we will have two instances of react and `react-dom` in the final build.
-This will lead to a lot of issues.
-The major issue is in using the exported hooks of this library.
+If we let this repo use its own `react` and `react-dom` and not the one in the main project, we will have two instances of `react` and `react-dom` in the main project.
+This seems to cause to a lot of issues, the major one being usage of the exported hooks of this library.
 [Documented here in more detail by the react docs.](https://legacy.reactjs.org/warnings/invalid-hook-call-warning.html)

 # Notes about building CSS files: